Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Abstract

 \section{Abstract}

-The entanglement of electronic states with quantum light in cavity embedded systems has opened new avenues to manipulate quantum materials.
-In this work we investigate the Kitaev chain coupled to a single mode photonic cavity.
-Using exact diagonalization we calculate the many-body energy spectrum of the electron-photon Hamiltonian in finite-length chains.
-We find two distinct types of ground states, one with a well defined parity and another with an alternating parity where a doubly degenerate ground state takes place at exceptional points, known as parity switching points.
-The double ground state hosts edge states weakly affected by the cavity coupling, even in the low frequency regime, in contrast with higher excited states showing strong dependence with the cavity coupling.
-Besides the electronic quantities, we also find that the photon number peaks at values of the chemical potential corresponding to parity switching points.
-Therefore, we suggest that quantum optics experiments could be employed to detect the double ground state hosting edge states weakly hybridized with light.
-Finally, calculations of photonic quadratures reveal squeezed states that are both captured by the exact diagonalization technique and mean field decoupling.
-However, within these two approaches differences in the photon probability in odd numbers of photons are reported.
+We study a finite-length Kitaev chain coupled to a single mode photonic cavity.
+The topological phase of the finite-length Kitaev chain is characterized by the presence of fermion parity switching points that correspond to the degeneracy between even and odd parity ground states.
+Using exact diagonalization, we compute the many-body energy spectrum of the electron-photon Hamiltonian and we find that the ground state in the topological phase of the Kitaev chain is only weakly affected by the cavity coupling.
+This is in contrast with the excited states showing strong dependence on the cavity frequency.
+We find that the photon number and the photonic field quadratures peak at values of the chemical potential corresponding to parity switching points revealing a property of the finite-length Kitaev chain in the topological phase.
+This later finding suggests that quantum optics experiments could be used to detect topological features of the Kitaev chain embedded into a photonic cavity.
+Moreover, calculations of photonic quadratures reveal squeezed states that are both captured by the exact diagonalization technique and mean field decoupling.
+However, the mean field approach fails to correctly capture the photonic probability in the odd photonic states.